GwenBritton/Linux-The_File_System/.guides/content/Moving-directories-d774.md

 In the example above, we are passing the `<source>`, the `assets/img/` directory as a first argument and the second argument, the `<destination>` as the `.` or the _current working directory_ symbol.

-Remove the empty _assets/_ folder and confirm that the _img/_ directory has been moved:
+Remove the empty _assets/_ folder and confirm that the _img/_ directory has been moved to the `~/workspace` directory:

 ```
 codio ~/workspace $ rmdir assets